-Diana Wells was named Ashoka’ President in 2007 .
-Wells joined Ashoka first in 1988 creating one of the organization’s core programs, a network through which social entrepreneurs can share ideas and learn from one another.
-She took a leave from Ashoka to complete a Ph.D. in social anthropology at New York University (2000), conducting ethnographic research in Trinidad on the women’s movement as a local manifestation of a global movement.
-She returned to her work at Ashoka in 1997, leading the organization’s geographic expansion and developing a widely used and respected tool to measure the impact of social entrepreneurship.
-She has served on boards including Duke University’s Fuqua School of Business Center for Social Entrepreneurship, Guidestar International, and currently a Trustee on Brown University’s Corporation.
-She has also taught anthropology at Georgetown University, and worked in publishing.
+Diana began her work at Ashoka after graduating from Brown University (1988) and created one of the organization’s core programs: a network through which social entrepreneurs can share ideas and learn from one another.
+She took a leave from Ashoka to earn a Ph.D. in anthropology at New York University (2000).
+Her ethnographic research focused on understanding how social change happens as a local articulation of a global social movement and resulted in her dissertation: Between the Difference: The Emergence of a Cross Ethnic Women’s Movement in Trinidad and Tobago.
+She returned to her work at Ashoka to lead the organization’s geographic expansion as a global social movement and developed a widely-used and respected tool to measure the impact of social entrepreneurship.